 A general election took place in Ireland in February 2020.
 The results were inconclusive and government formation was challenging as a result.
 In a significant development, the two major centre-right parties agreed to enter government together for the first time and a coalition was formed in June 2020, supported by the Green Party.
 The Programme for Government states that Ireland will continue to champion multilateralism and work towards the Sustainable Development Goals (SDGs).
 The document further highlights the potential impacts of the COVID-19 pandemic on the Global South and asserts that Ireland must “reinforce our ambition” in the area of ODA as a result.

 The previous Minister for Foreign Affairs and Trade has remained in post and a new Minister for Overseas Development Aid was appointed in July 2020.

 Policies & funding

-- One World, One Future: Ireland’s Policy for International Development
+- A Better World: Ireland’s Policy for International Development

 - European Institutions

 - United Kingdom